vikasverma1077/GraphMix/README.md

 `python run_pubmed.py`

-Some of the code is based on the github repo : https://github.com/DeepGraphLearning/GMNN
+This code is based on the github repo : https://github.com/DeepGraphLearning/GMNN